 If you're a writer instead of a painter, Grumpy Bert hosts Get Lit writing workshops at their store.

-On the weekend of October 15th and 16th, the Gowanus section of Brooklyn will open up various art studios for you to tour.
+In the fall, the Gowanus section of Brooklyn opens up various art studios for the public to tour.
 Check out their website for a printable map of the open studios and information on other art-related events at this weekend-long celebration of the arts in the Gowanus.

-Of course, you can visit Bushwick anytime of the year to see the open-air museum of street art, but if you want to see the art that is being created behind closed doors, head to their annual open studio event.
-This year it takes place on October 1-2nd.
-However, the fun begins on September 30, 2016, with the opening night of Seeking Space: Making The Future.
+Of course, you can visit Bushwick any time of the year to see the open-air museum of street art, but if you want to see the art that is being created behind closed doors, head to their annual open studio event.

 Greenpoint Open Studios takes place in the Spring, but you can still check out their galleries.
 Also, The Greenpoint Gallery, which was founded by artist and musician Shawn James, hosts Friday shows from September through June.